schetudiante/4chan-Scraper/README.md

 ### Files

 The main program to run is `Bateman's 4chan Scraper.py`, written in Python 3.6.
-When run the program will create a config file `scraperconfig.txt` in the current directory, and attachments scraped will be saved in folders alongside the program.
+When run the program will create a config file `scraperconfig.json` in the current directory, and attachments scraped will be saved in folders alongside the program.

 ### Features